How to Sue for Sexual Harassment in California

 You also have the option to file a charge with the Equal Opportunity Employment Commission (EEOC), but you do not need to file with both agencies.
 An EEOC complaint may be appropriate if you are a federal employee.

-Either way, keep track of the deadlines for filing.
-If you are at the point of filing an administrative complaint, it is best to have an experienced sexual harassment lawyer help you since the process will go more smoothly if you have someone familiar with the process in your corner.
+Either way, keep track of the deadlines for filing your sexual harassment claim.
+If you are at the point of filing an administrative complaint, it is best to have an experienced lawyer help you since the process will go more smoothly if you have someone familiar with the process in your corner.

 How to Sue for Sexual Harassment in California

-Once you’ve decided that filing a lawsuit is the best way to move forward, your attorney will handle many of the steps.
+Once you’ve decided that filing a sexual harassment lawsuit is the best way to move forward, your attorney will handle many of the steps.
 But there still are important things you can do.

 Meet with Your Attorney